LorenMin107/TodoApp/docs/tasks.md

 ## Performance Improvements

-14. [ ] Optimize database queries
+14. [x] Optimize database queries
-    - Add indexes for frequently queried fields
+    - Add indexes for frequently queried fields ✓
-    - Review and optimize ORM queries
+    - Review and optimize ORM queries ✓
-    - Implement query caching where appropriate
+    - Implement query caching where appropriate ✓
+    - Added indexes to email, username, role, verification_token, and password_reset_token in Users table
+    - Added indexes to priority, complete, and owner_id in Todos table
+    - Implemented caching for frequently accessed queries with appropriate TTLs
+    - Added cache invalidation for all functions that modify data

 15. [ ] Implement caching
     - Add Redis or in-memory caching for frequently accessed data